Kent-Coleman/signup1/README.md

 # signup1
-Signup System in PHP and MySQL using Bootstrap and XAMPP
+Signup, Login, and Logout System in PHP and MySQL using Bootstrap and XAMPP